|SCIENTIFIC DISCIPLINARY SECTOR||GEO/05|

 - Cruden, D. M. (1993).
 The multilingual landslide glossary.
 The International Geotechnical Societies UNESCO Working Party for World Landslide Inventory, 5.

 - Highland, L., & Bobrowsky, P. T. (2008).
 The landslide handbook: a guide to understanding landslides (p.
 129).
 Reston: US Geological Survey.

 - Hungr, O., Leroueil, S., & Picarelli, L. (2014).
 The Varnes classification of landslide types, an update.
 Landslides, 11(2), 167-194.

 - Settles, E., Göttle, A., & Von Poschinger, A. (2008).
 Slope monitoring methods-a state of the art report.
 ClimChalp Interreg III B Alpine Space -Work package, 6.

 Office hours: To schedule an appointment, students are invited to send an email or to contact by phone or by AulaWeb.

-Oral examination is aimed at verifying acquired knowledge and comprehension of subjects covered within the course as well as the student's capability to address simple problems.
-The level of student's ability to present along with the correct use of technical terminology will be also evaluated.
+Oral examination aimed at verifying acquired knowledge and comprehension of subjects covered within the course as well as the student's capability to address simple problems related to landslide hazard.
+The level of student's ability to present, with the correct use of technical terminology, and of critical reasoning will be also evaluated.